 For garden clubs, garden shows, meetings during the week, other hourly rates apply.

-Jo Ann Keller, Manager of the Baton Rouge Garden Center
+Ann and Glenn Adams, Managers of the Baton Rouge Garden Center

 Due to limited office hours, please leave voice mail when calling or send Fax.